-The applicant produces a substantial number of documents and refers to various applications, at both national and international level, for trade-mark registration in respect of washing and dishwashing products in tablet form, some of which have resulted in registration.
+The applicant produces a substantial number of documents and refers to various applications, at both national and international level, for trade marks in respect of washing and dishwashing products in tablet form, some of which have resulted in registration.
+It also relies on the publication by the Office of application no. 924 829 relating to a three-dimensional Community mark in the form of a tablet for washing machines and dishwashers.
 The applicant submits that it is apparent from all that information, first, that all the well-known manufacturers of branded articles in the sector for washing and dishwashing products have always taken the view that the particular shape and colouring of the tablets are distinctive features identifying the manufacturer and, second, that several trade mark offices have recognised the tablets as trade marks.
-It cites a decision of an Italian court, which recognised the validity of a trade mark considered by the applicant to be similar to its own.
+It also cites a decision of an Italian court, which recognised the validity of a three-dimensional trade mark consisting of a two-coloured washing machine tablet.